dhivyapadmanaban/Pewlett-Hackard-Analysis/README.md

 - As per below grouped up data, we have enough retirement ready employees in all department except "Manager" to mentor the next generation of Pewlett Hackard.
 <img width="890" alt="results" src="https://user-images.githubusercontent.com/83181834/121791346-c5934880-cb9d-11eb-8e43-e249d1622e4f.png">

+### Additional insights
-Lets look at "Manager" position.
+1. Lets look at "Manager" position.
 - There are 2 employees retiring in this position and no employee of this designation is found under mentorship table.
 As per below query & results, top 2 employees are retiring.
 Either we can pick bottom two employees as mentor ready although their birth_date cut off is close to our filter or promote existing employees who fits the birth_date criteria to "Manager" position and make them mentor ready.

 					SELECT e.emp_no,